 5 Ways to Generate Some Genius Ideas

-The dramatic delivery of Women’s Daily Dose has calmed down over the past few months (thank you), but on many days the ladies still get a heftier dose of superficial:
+The dramatic delivery of these women’s daily digests finally calmed down over the past few months (thank you), but on many days the ladies still get a heftier dose of superficial:

 M: 6 New Food Rules to Follow